 Constant Repairs

-When homeowners find themselves funding multiple repairs every winter, it is time to consider replacement.
-Once the furnace ages past about 15 years, constant repairs become routine.
-Once one part of the system breaks down, it is likely other components will need work.
+When homeowners find themselves funding multiple repairs every winter, it is time to consider furnace replacement.
+Once your furnace gets to be around 15 years old, constant repairs become routine.
+Once one part of the system breaks down, it is likely other components will need to be repaired soon.

 Gas or Unusual Smells